Binghamton University Archival Footage

 Founding and Early Years

-In addition to strong and innovative undergraduate programs offered by more than 30 departments and more than a dozen interdisciplinary programs, Harpur College boasts nationally and internationally recognized masters and doctoral programs in over 22 different areas.
+In addition to strong and innovative undergraduate programs offered by nearly 26 departments and more than a dozen interdisciplinary programs, Harpur College boasts nationally and internationally recognized master's and doctoral programs in over 22 different areas.

 School and Students